 '''

-instance-timeout : number?
+(create-timeout-manager\ instance-exp-handler\ instance-timeout\ continuation-timeout)

-continuation-timeout : number?
+ightarrow manager?

 '''

 Instances managed by this manager will be expired instance-timeout seconds after the last time it is accessed.
 If an expired instance is looked up, the exn:fail:servlet-manager:no-instance exception is thrown with instance-exp-handler as the expiration handler.